opensafely/documentation/docs/ehrql-new-tutorial-1b.md

 Only the last line is new.
 In Python code, like in many other languages, the dot operator, `.`, appears frequently.

 Generally, `.` is used when you want to access something that is part of, or belongs to a value.
 That "something" is typically either a data attribute (itself a value), or a method (a function).
+Functions will have brackets, with may accept arguments.
+Attibutes will not have brackets.

 Sex is an inbuilt value that is available to the patient table.
 See the reference docs on what other values are inbuilt.